szopenkrk/example-api/README.md

 3. npm start

 Libs node with express
-App is using easy sctipt to consume api from https://retool.com/api-generator link expired after 30 days you could change it after that time or to Your onw Rest api if needed
+App is using easy sctipt to consume api from https://retool.com/api-generator link expired after 30 days you could change it after that time or to Your own Rest api if needed